patricsteiner/sna_soscraper/README.md

 ## Usage
 Adjust the `SoScraperApplication` class to do whatever operations you like.
 By default, a webpage is started with a basic GUI:

+The Stackexchange API has limitations and restrictions, so scraping takes some time.
+Check the console output for more information.

 ### GUI
 note that the frontend is just for testing, it has blocking operations and no error handling, but if you still want to use it, go ahead:
 - go to localhost:8080 to get an overwiev of the latests questions in the db